 College Credit Plus

-CCP Courses can be taken in a number of ways, including:
+CCP Courses are taught in a number of ways, including:

-At the high school taught by a Rhodes State College approved high school instructor
+- At the high school taught by a high school teacher who has been approved to teach the college course; or

-At the high school taught by a Rhodes State instructor
+At the high school taught by Rhodes State faculty; or

-On Rhodes State College Campus taught by a Rhodes State instructor
+At the Rhodes State College campus taught by Rhodes State faculty or

 - Complete and submit the following required materials: